 Include Your Pets In Your Will

 Under North Carolina law, pets are considered personal property.
-As such, if you have specific wishes about who you would like to care for your pet after your death, it is a good idea to include your pets in your will.
+If you have specific wishes about who you would like to care for your pet after your death, it is a good idea to include your pets in your will.
 Understandably, some pets have shorter life spans, so if you are concerned about the need to update your will as pets come and go, you could consider including a more general statement.
-For example, if you have dogs and have a close family friend that is a dog lover, you could consider a general provisions along the lines of “I want any dog that I may own at my time of death to pass to my friend, Jane Doglover.”
-Your attorney should be able to advise you as to the best language for your particular circumstances.

 What Is A Pet Trust?

-North Carolina is one of several states that have adopted laws allowing for pet trusts.
-A pet trust is a legal means of appointing someone to care for your pet and also set aside money to cover the cost of your pet’s care and maintenance.
-Just as minor children are not legally able to own property under North Carolina law, neither are animals.
-As such it is necessary to appoint a person to oversee and manage the money on behalf of your pet.
-The pet’s caregiver need not be the same person that is managing the funds set aside for your pet’s care.
-A pet trust is a great way of ensuring that your pet will be cared for in the manner that you desire.
+Just as minor children cannot own property under North Carolina law, neither are animals.
+It is necessary to appoint a person to oversee and manage the money on behalf of your pet.
+The pet caregiver need not be the same person who is managing the funds set aside for your pet’s care.
+A pet trust is great for ensuring that your pet will be cared for in the manner that you desire.

 Do I Need A Pet Trust?